 “Mr. Ebalé’s continuous refusal to be intimidated by the threats made against him and his courage in the face of a brutal and repressive regime led our Board of Directors to make this decision.
 The award will be given in absentia during the proceedings of the annual convention of the Association of American Editorial Cartoonists on November 4, 2017.
 At a venue on the Hofstra University campus in Long Island, New York.”

-Ramón Nsé Esono Ebalé is an Equatorial Guinean cartoonist who works under the pen name Jamón y Queso.
-He was seized in a restaurant in the capital city, Malabo and detained without charge by government security officers on September 16th as a result of his provocative political cartoons.
+Ramón Nsé Esono Ebalé is an Equatorial Guinea cartoonist who works under the pen name Jamón y Queso.
+He was seized in a restaurant in the capital city, Malabo, and detained without charge by government security officers on September 16th.
+This is as a result of his provocative political cartoons.

 The target of Esono Ebalé’s cartoons is the country’s long-time leader, Teodoro Obiang Nguema Mbasogo, who has ruled Equatorial Guinea with an iron fist since overthrowing his own uncle in a coup in 1979.
 Governing in Equatorial Guinea has been an Obiang family business — an often ruthless one — since independence in 1968.